Optimal Formats for Weight Quantisation: Introduction

+This work addresses the problem of optimal format design, minimising the KL divergence against a reference model under a memory constraint.
+Following \citet{squeezelm24}, who observe that Fisher information can be used to predict the degradation based on the squared error of quantisation, we employ classical quantisation theory \citep{cuberoot51,kmeans82} to derive optimal elementwise quantisers that minimise squared error.
+Given this scheme for element formats, we empirically evaluate scaled formats based on the absmax or RMS of the tensor, channel or sub-tensor block, for direct-cast quantisation and quantisation-aware training.
 Our main takeaway is that \emph{the most effective quantisation formats all employ some form of variable-length encoding} (see \cref{fig:f1_xp_tradeoff_overview_llama8b}).
 Block formats outperform optimal elementwise formats by effectively allocating their scale bits to represent the block maximum.
 Tensor-scaled formats can be effective if sparse outliers are stored separately, again implying variable bits-per-element.
 Finally, quantisation followed by lossless compression employs variable length explicitly and doesn't benefit from block scaling or sparse outlier removal.

 \minipara{Contributions} Our work explains the performance of various quantisation schemes through the lens of optimising KL divergence and weight statistics.
 Towards this, we propose $\crd$ block-scaled Normal, Laplace and Student-t non-uniform quantisers.
-Additionally, we also propose the signmax scaling scheme, as well as using Fisher information to determine optimal bit width per parameter.
+We also propose the signmax scaling scheme.
 These are, to the best of our knowledge, novel contributions.

 \minipara{Outline} \Cref{sec:analysis} presents our framework: the optimisation problem, assumptions and solutions.
-Experiments in \cref{sec:simulation,sec:experiments} on synthetic data and LLM quantisation respectively demonstrate that block and sparse outlier formats outperform fixed-length codes. \Cref{sec:relatedwork,sec:limitations,sec:conclusions} present related work, limitations and conclusions. \Cref{tab:terms} provides a reference for our notation.
+Experiments on synthetic data in \cref{sec:simulation} and LLM quantisation in \cref{sec:experiments} demonstrate that block and sparse outlier formats outperform fixed-length codes. \Cref{sec:relatedwork,sec:limitations,sec:conclusions} present related work, limitations and conclusions. \Cref{tab:terms} provides a reference for our notation.